How Lake Tahoe Venues Can Use GEO to Capture Tourism Search

 This is GEO -- Generative Engine Optimization.
 It's the emerging discipline of making your business visible and citable in AI-generated responses.
 And for Lake Tahoe hospitality businesses, it represents one of the biggest visibility opportunities in a decade.

-What GEO Is (and Isn't)
+What Is GEO (and What Isn't It)?

 SEO optimizes your web presence for traditional search engines -- Google, Bing -- so you appear in search results when someone types a relevant query.